 Lowers blood pressure and controls heart rate.
 Nifedipine works well to lower blood pressure and prevent chest pain, but you have to be okay with avoiding grapefruit.
 You can't miss doses, and you might get persistent swelling.
 Lowers blood pressure.
 Removes extra water from your body.
 Microzide (Hydrochlorothiazide (Hctz)) is a well-tolerated water pill that's often the first-choice treatment for mild high blood pressure.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.
-Reviews & ratings Everyone Men Women Button Group.
-All currently active Everyone Men Women All ages 18-34 35-54 55+ Button Group.
-All currently active All ages 18-34 35-54 55+ 3.6 Nifedipine
+Reviews & ratings Everyone Men Women Filter group.
+All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
+All currently selected All ages 18-34 35-54 55+

 Reviews for Microzide (Hydrochlorothiazide (Hctz))